-As was referred to earlier in this paper, using the standard Acis discretionary trust deed as a reference source, that deed provided the trustee with the options to 'set aside' the trust distribution:
+As was referred to earlier in this presentation the standard ASIC discretionary trust deed provided the trustee with the options to 'set aside' the trust distribution:

 4.9 Amounts Set Aside

 Any amount Set Aside or held by the Trustee on behalf of a Beneficiary under this Deed, will no longer form part of the Trust Fund, but will be held by the Trustee as a separate trust fund upon trust for the relevant Beneficiary absolutely.
 The Trustee has the Right (but not the Obligation), pending payment to the Beneficiary, to invest or apply that amount for the benefit of the Beneficiary or deal with that fund, or any resulting Income, in any manner provided for in this Deed in relation to the Trust Fund.